 - Risk assessments are the responsibility of our Business Unit Leads within each country.

-- Investigations and due diligence for those investigations is the responsibility of our Global Operations team, led by the appropriate Business Unit Lead.
+- Investigations and due diligence for those investigations is the responsibility of our COO with the appropriate Business Unit Lead and our Global Operations team.

-Awareness is raised with all employees and suppliers through our Executive newsletters and internal blog posts.
-Further Awareness training is provided to all individuals involved directly in the above areas of responsibility.
+Awareness is raised with all employees and suppliers through our newsletters and internal blog posts.
+Further awareness training is provided to all individuals involved directly in the above areas of responsibility.

-Our employee Code of Conduct explains the behaviours we expected of them when representing the company and clients.
-We expect employees to recognise and adhere to the key tenets of the Act while at work.
+Our Team Charter forms part of our Employee Handbook and explains the behaviours we expected of them including our expectations regarding the key tenets of the Act while at work.

 We encourage all our employees to report any concerns relating to unlawful conduct, malpractice, dangers to the public or the environment, and any other matter of a serious nature.
 The Modern Slavery Act 2015 (the “Act”) is specifically referenced within our employee handbook.